South Korea military says ‘fully ready’ as drone tensions soar

 South Korea’s military said Monday it was “fully ready” to respond after North Korea ordered troops on the border to prepare to fire in an escalating dispute over drone flights to Pyongyang.

-Seoul’s military has previously denied it was behind the flights, with local speculation centering on activist groups in the South, which have long sent propaganda and US currency northwards, typically by balloon.
+Seoul’s military previously denied it was behind the flights, with local speculation centred on activist groups in the South, which have long sent propaganda and US currency northwards, typically by balloon.

 But the North insists Seoul is officially to blame, announcing late Sunday it had told eight artillery brigades already on war footing “to get fully ready to open fire”, and reinforced air observation posts in Pyongyang.